Personalized Attacks of Social Engineering in Multi-turn Conversations: LLM Agents for Simulation and Detection: Introduction

 We identify two key limitations in both the LLM simulation of CSE and the LLM's defense mechanisms: (1) the lack of grounding in conceptual frameworks for SE attack mechanisms~\cite{wang2021social}—specifically, how attackers exploit vulnerabilities and how victims' personality traits contribute to these susceptibilities.
-Without this grounding, the simulated conversations may diverge significantly from real-world scenarios; and (2) the overemphasis on detecting sensitive information exchange as the primary indicator of a successful CSE attack.
+Without this grounding, the simulated conversations may diverge significantly from real-world scenarios, and (2) the overemphasis on detecting sensitive information exchange as the primary indicator of a successful CSE attack.
 In reality, successful CSE attacks may not immediately involve the exchange of sensitive information; instead, attacks often begin by building trust with the victims, laying the groundwork for more severe attacks in the future~\cite{salahdine2019social}.

 To address these limitations, we propose an agentic simulation, {\Datagen}, designed to emulate realistic CSE attacks by independently modeling both an attacker and victim agent, grounded in concepts from SE effect mechanisms~\cite{wang2021social}.
 The victim agent is modeled with varying psychological profiles based on the Big Five personality traits (openness, conscientiousness, extraversion, agreeableness, and neuroticism) \cite{goldberg2013alternative, cusack2019impact}, enabling exploration of how different personality traits influence vulnerability to SE attacks.
-Using this framework, we generate a high-quality dataset of 1,350 simulated conversations that represent real-world CSE scenarios, where the attacker poses as a recruiter, funding agency, or journalist, attempting to extract sensitive information such as personally identifiable information (PII), financial data, or intellectual property.
+Using this framework, we generate a high-quality dataset of 1,350 simulated conversations that represent real-world CSE scenarios, where the attacker poses as a recruiter, funding agency, or journalist, attempting to extract sensitive information.

-Based on these conversations, we argue that an ideal defense should not only focus on identifying sensitive information exchanges but consider the nuances introduced by victim personality traits and attack strategies.
+Based on these conversations, we argue that an ideal defense should not only focus on identifying sensitive information exchanges but also consider the nuances introduced by victim personality traits and attack strategies.
 To this end, we demonstrate a proof of concept, {\Model}, which incorporates prior knowledge of the victim’s personality, evaluates attacker strategies, and monitors information exchanges throughout the conversation to identify potential SE attempts, thereby offering personalized protection to users.